Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

-Caleb Martin and the rest of the Miami Heat take on the Boston Celtics in the NBA Playoffs on Sunday, at 8:30 PM ET.
+Caleb Martin and the rest of the Miami Heat hit the court versus the Boston Celtics in the NBA Playoffs on Tuesday, at 8:30 PM ET.

-Let's break down the prop bets available for Martin, using stats and trends to make good predictions.
+In this piece we'll examine Martin's stats and trends, helping you with your prop bets.

 Caleb Martin Prop Bets vs. the Celtics